sharvit/sharvit.github.io/content/posts/2019-11-05-i-received-my-new-pc-and-it-is-the-time-to-install-fedora-and-set-up-my-work-environment.md

 ## Installing Fedora

-1. Install the latest version of Fedora, in my case, I installed fedora 30 from redhat PXE server and then updated to version 31.
+1. Install the latest version of Fedora, in my case, I installed fedora 30 from Redhat PXE server and then updated to version 31.
    1. Another option is to download fedora from https://getfedora.org/en/workstation/download/
 2. Run `sudo dnf upgrade` and `sudo dnf update`

 ## Install google-chrome browser

-Install google chrome by running `sudo dnf install google-chrome-stable` and sign in to sync with my previus setup.
+Install google chrome by running `sudo dnf install google-chrome-stable` and sign in to sync with my previous setup.

-## Installing ZSH and some basic terminal tools
+## Installing ZSH and some essential terminal tools

 ### Install ZSH
 ```bash